 Certainly Northampton have not looked back since and if Keith Barwell takes any of the credit for that – and he should – it’s in finding the right management team and letting them manage.
 It is, he says, the secret of any business.

-‘Oh, you have to get the right people but even then, you don’t always know, do you?’ he says.
+‘You have to get the right people but even then, you don’t always know, do you?’ he says.
 ‘We hired Ian McGeechan and we got bloody relegated.
 We made a mistake with Alan Solomons, Wayne Smith was excellent and John Steele was, well, okay.
 With the coaching team we’ve got now, you need to imagine they’re in the army.
 Jim Mallinder’s the Colonel – very upright, thoughtful – Dorian West, of course is the loud-mouthed Sergeant-Major, a thug from Leicester, and Second Lieutenant Grayson fulfils his role quite well.
 And obviously I always say the same to them; we’ve going to give you all the resources we possibly can but if you don’t do it, then I won’t feel guilty if I fire you.’

 The swansong looks like being a lengthy one as he bows out with not just another Heineken Cup Final but with a headlong tilt at the Premiership, the one treasure Northampton have never won and, coincidentally, the one win, you suspect, they would treasure most.
 In their way, as they always seem to be, are the noisy neighbours from up the A50.

-‘Leicester are brilliantly well organised and we have a fantastic amount of respect for them,’ says Barwell, ‘but my view of them has always been the same, you know, in the words of the song, same old Leicester always cheating.
+‘Leicester are brilliantly well organised and we have a fantastic amount of respect for them,’ says Barwell, ‘but my view of them has always been the same, you know, in the words of the song, ‘same old Leicester, always cheating’.
 But we do admire them.
 I once tried to sign the ABC club – Matt Dawson came back from an England session and said they’d been grumbling about how little money they were being paid – and we very nearly got Graham Rowntree.
 But they’re a clannish lot, aren’t they?’

 He’ll still be in the Directors’ Box next season, ex-officio, the customary twinkle in the eye and glass of burgundy in the hand, revelling in the fact that he has, effectively, made himself redundant.
 The plan was always to get the club to a point where it could wipe its own nose so now, like any proud parent, he can sit back and leave it to the youngsters.